kkroening/nucleus/doc/install-win11.md

 ### Alternative OOBE bypass methods

+> [!NOTE]
-> **Note**: It's likely that the bypass method will break in the future, so some alternatives are below.
+> It's likely that the bypass method will break in the future, so some alternatives are below.

 See [Windows 11 Setup Without Internet](https://www.minitool.com/news/windows-11-setup-without-internet.html) guide.